hermancai/webdevstudy/README.md

 [webdevstudy.vercel.app](https://webdevstudy.vercel.app/)

-This is a compilation of common web development technical interview questions and answers.
+This is a work-in-progress compilation of common web dev topics and LeetCode.

-Developed with Next.js

 ## Local Development

 Data is stored in .md files in the ./markdown directory.

-To the development server:
+To run locally:

 ```bash
 npm run dev